codewitch-honey-crisis/htcw_waveshare4in2gsc/README.md

-# Waveshare 5.65 inch (F) - waveshare5in65f
+# Waveshare 4.2 inch grayscale - waveshare4in2gsc

-A GFX enabled device driver for the Waveshare 5.65 inch (F) color e-paper display
+A GFX enabled device driver for the Waveshare 4.2 inch grayscale e-paper display

-This library allows GFX to bind to a Waveshare 5.65 inch (F) display so that you can use it as a draw target.
+This library allows GFX to bind to a Waveshare 4.2 inch grayscale display so that you can use it as a draw target.

 Documentation for GFX is here: https://www.codeproject.com/Articles/5302085/GFX-Forever-The-Complete-Guide-to-GFX-for-IoT